 We receive a rebate on certain medications purchased by our specialty pharmacies.
-Our contractual arrangements with pharmaceutical manufacturers provide for us to receive a rebate from established list prices, which is paid subsequent to dispensing.
+Our contractual arrangements with pharmacy program partners provide for us to receive a rebate from established list prices, which is paid subsequent to dispensing.
 These rebates are recorded as a reduction to cost of services when prescriptions are dispensed.